Andr3y-/ASContainerView/README.md

 Note: XIB name must be the same as of the view's class

 ### ASContainerViewDelegate
-Get callbacks whenever container is loading/showing content in your view controller, for example
+Get callbacks whenever container is loading/showing content in your view controller, for example:

 ```Swift
 func containerDidLoad(view: UIView, atIndex index: Int, container: ASContainerView) {